How do you clean chanterelle mushrooms

 One common misstep is handling these vibrant fungi too roughly.
 Avoid excessive pressure or vigorous scrubbing, as this can damage their tender flesh and result in a less appetizing final product.

-See also How do you say mushroom in spanish
+See also How do you say yummy in chinese

 2. Overlooking Hidden Debris